Every major hotel brand has a loyalty program. You’ll earn points for your stays, which can be used for a free night or two on a future trip.

 - Converting points to Partner Loyalty Points (as defined in Appendix B),

 - Purchasing or combining points

-- Having a valid Hyatt co-branded credit card, including the Hyatt credit card and the World of Hyatt credit card (collectively, “Hyatt-branded credit card”) associated with the member’s program account.
+- Having a valid Hyatt co-branded credit card, including the World of Hyatt Credit Card and/or World of Hyatt Business Credit Card (collectively, “Hyatt-branded credit card”) associated with the member’s program account.